Fundamental Economic Data Reports in Gold Trading: Major Market Movers !!!

 - News Data Report Release Time: Third or fourth week of the month at 8:30 EST for the previous quarter

 Gross Domestic Product - GDP is the broadest measure of economic activity.
 Annualized quarterly percentage changes in the GDP reflect the growth rate of overall total economic output.
-These figures can be quite volatile from one quarter to next quarter.
+These numbers can be quite volatile from one quarter to next quarter.
 Inventory and net export swings in particular can produce major volatility in GDP.
-The final sales figure, which excludes inventories, sometimes can be helpful in identifying under-lying growth trends as these inventories represent unsold products and goods, & a large inventory increase will boost GDP but may be indicative of weakness rather than power.
+The final sales figure, which excludes inventories, sometimes can be helpful in identifying underlying growth trends as these inventories represent unsold products and goods, & a large inventory increase will boost GDP but may be indicative of weakness rather than power.
 The broad components of GDP are: consumption, investment, net exports, government purchases, & inventories.
-Consumption is by far the biggest component, totaling two thirds of the GDP.
+Consumption is by far the largest component, totaling two thirds of the GDP.

 Retail Sales report